kew96/factoring_consumer_staples/README.md

 Factoring Consumer Staples
 ==============================

-This project aims to apply the Fama-French Three Factor Model to Consumer Staples ETFs while exploring alternative factors and rankings metrics.
+This project aims to apply the Fama-French Three-Factor Model to Consumer Staples ETFs while exploring alternative factors and rankings metrics.

 Project Organization
 ------------